Explore the ocean of Irland with your fellow travelers

 If you follow Shannon south, you travel back in time into the country history with its centuries - old castles and architectural remains.
 Further north, the Erne opens up into a typical Irish region with stone-built villages.
 The aptly named Emerald Isle is the perfect destination for beginners as well as more experienced sailors.

-You may not have thought of seeing Ireland from its rivers and lakes when you were looking for holiday ideas.
-But it is a trip that really captures the spirit of the times.
+a trip that really captures the spirit of the times.
 Your travelers soul falls in love instead.
 You will be hugely impressed with the quality of our bases, our fleet of self-propelled boats that require no license to operate them, our cruise plans and the simple boat holiday in the land of the Celts.
 Travel in the footsteps of the Vikings, who also sailed up the rivers of Ireland, and discover the druids, poets and artists who are the tutelary gods of Ireland, a land where everything arouses passion.

 The riverboats are attractive, easy to steer and allow you to combine discovery with pleasure.